8 Best Day Trips From Chiang Mai: Trekking, Views, Waterfalls

 As part of the Himalayan mountain range and set at over 2,565 meters above sea level, in the winter time it gets quite freezing with below 0 degrees and high humidity all around the year.

-Here the rarely seen frost normally occurs around New Years however it will never snow.
+Here the rarely-seen frost normally occurs around New Year's however it will never snow.
 Even on hot summer days the mountain summit gets quite chilly so be prepared to bring warm clothes and always carry a jacket with you.
 The lower areas are dry and warmer.

 There is a lot to see in the national park, from caves to waterfalls to hiking trails and stunning landscape views.
-The parks map helps for better orientation what to find where.
+The parks map helps for better orientation of what to find where.

 The best time to visit the waterfalls of Doi Inthanon is throughout the rainy season between May and November when the streams carry most water.

 There is one waterfall a little more off the path called Mae Ya Waterfall and I think it's the most beautiful one out of all in the park.
+It also counts as one of the largest waterfalls in Thailand and is truly impressive.

 The ultimate highlight of any Doi Inthanon National Park tour